How I ended up in broadcast storytelling

 Fast-forward a year and I work as a researcher who’s been lucky to work with many great people on great productions in comedy, documentary, popular factual, and fact-ent television.

 But while I could increasingly feel what was and wasn’t a good story as my experience grew, I had also started to feel insecure about lacking a solid understanding of how they’re crafted.

-So I did my research and found the John Yorke Story: Story for Documentary & Factual course promising practical insight into the mechanics of story.
+So I did my research and found the John Yorke Story: Story for Documentary & Unscripted TV course promising practical insight into the mechanics of story.
 After being kindly granted a supporting bursary, I signed up straight away.

 John Yorke asks you for 5–7 hours each week to read through the materials, complete the assignments and contribute to class discussions.
 But perhaps because I feel I was more junior than my peers at a producer or P/D level, I opted to put in a little more time to crack the subject matter and tasks.
 Although doing so whilst working full-time on a production through lockdown wasn’t easy, it was worth every minute spent.

 I’ve only been working on my latest gig for a couple of weeks.
 Yet I’ve already noticed that pushing myself to think in this way has helped me be more focused and creative when [story] building.

 24/7 online access with a set weekly pace was the perfect course format to keep my progress ticking along.
 The flexible arrangement let me fit the course around my other life commitments, deadlines gave healthy pressure and I couldn’t ask for more from our tutor Stephanie Wessell who was always there giving detailed and personal feedback every step of the way.
 All in all, I was really happy with how I grew week-on-week.

 I also really enjoyed the variety of tasks that let us put our learning to the test.
 My favourites were planning a docu-drama about the Brooklyn Bridge from its Wikipedia Page and pitching my programme idea, a six-part music series for Netflix, to Steph and the group.